Lilei528/LLD-OSN/README.md

    ​        -- 20newsgroup.cfg

 3. Run the baseline model.
 You can find the paper and repository address for the baseline model through the link provided above.
-We have provided simple implementations of some methods. `train_bert.py` is the implementation for the BERT model, and `train_coteaching.py` is the implementation for co-teaching.
+We have provided simple implementations of some methods. `train_bert.py` is the implementation for the BERT model.

 4. Run our proposed method. `train.py` contains the specific implementation of our proposed method.
 Use the config file and dataset directory as input parameters for execution.
 Some parameters in this file need to be set.Test